Mount Constitution

 Mount Constitution is a mountain on Orcas Island, the highest point in the San Juan Islands and the second highest mountain on an ocean island in the contiguous 48 states.
 Only Devils Peak in the Channel Islands of California is higher.

+Stone observation tower

+A stone observation tower patterned after a medieval watch tower stands 52 ft above the summit, which is 2,400 ft above sea level.

+Designer and builder

+It was designed by architect Ellsworth Storey and built by the Civilian Conservation Corps in 1936.